 Thalamic haemorrhages or thalamic haemorrhagic strokes are often the result of chronic hypertension.
-The thalamus transmits or prevents transmission of sensory signals from sensory areas of the cerebral cortex through internal capsule fibers and has a role in memory thus the clinical presentation reflects this 1.
+The thalamus transmits or prevents transmission of sensory signals from sensory areas of the cerebral cortex through internal capsule fibres and has a role in memory thus the clinical presentation reflects this 1.

 Depending on the thalamic nuclei involved, thalamic strokes can present with 2: